Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 * As a new user I want to know what classes are availble if I wish to join.
 * As a new user I want to know what teachers are available at the studio and what styles they teach.
 * As a new user I want to know the yoga background of the teachers in the studio.
-* As a new user I want to be able to contact the studio with any questions I may have regarding the tudio, the classes, or any other enquiry I may have.
+* As a new user I want to be able to contact the studio with any questions I may have regarding the studio, the classes, or any other enquiry I may have.
 * As a new user I want to be able to see if the studio has a presence on social media nad if so, I want to follow them and get more of an insight for their ethos.

 ## Features

 Each page will have a responsive navigation bar and the main logo on the top left will be a link to the home page, as a result there is no 'home' in the navigation bar, just links for the remaining pages.
 Each page will have a footer with links to instagram, facebook and a way to email the studio.

 Every page has a hero image but only the home page's hero image will be animated.
-THe rest of the pages will have a static image.
+The rest of the pages will have a static image.
 The purpose of the animated hero image is to draw attention from the user into the website.

 #### Browser Icon